huzeifah-m/PBI-Pro-License-Automated-Control/README.md

 # PBI Pro License Automated Control
- When a user is assigned an Office 365 E5 subscription, a Power BI pro licence is also included within the package.
-This may become an issue for organisations with E5 licences assigned to many users, as a PBI Pro licence allows for...
+ When a user is assigned an Office 365 E5 subscription, a Power BI pro licence (being part of the E5 package) is automatically assigned aswell.
+This may become an issue for organisations with many E5 licences distributed across their users, as a PBI Pro licence allows for a free-for-all in terms of content creation (unless otherwise restricted).
+In order to better control the initial assignment of a PBI Pro license, users can be added to security groups with the pro license enabled/disabled.
+Any user added to the group will inherit the license assignment of the security group.
+For example, if the security group has PBI Pro disabled, any user added to this group will inherit this restriction and will also have PBI Pro disabled.

  A method to automate assigning PBI pro licences to a security group upon requesting access via a form.

  •	Build a basic form that captures all information to be entered and requested, customise it to meet needs, and set it up so that only members of your organisation can view it